mike-molnar/nanopore-workflow/README.md

 # nanopore-workflow
-Snakemake worflow to process and filter long read data from Oxford Nanopore Technologies.
+Snakemake workflow to process and filter long read data from Oxford Nanopore Technologies.